AqeelMuhammad/AqeelMuhammad/README.md

 ## Hello there, I'm Muhammad Aqeel 👋
 ### 👨🏻‍💻 About Me

-🎓 I'm an undergraduate of [Electronics & Telecommunication Engineering](https://ent.uom.lk/) at [Univerisity of Moratuwa, Sri Lanka](https://uom.lk/)<br/>
+🎓 I'm a graduate of [Electronics & Telecommunication Engineering](https://ent.uom.lk/) at [Univerisity of Moratuwa, Sri Lanka](https://uom.lk/)<br/>
-👀 I’m interested in Internet of Things (IoT), Software Development, Embedded Systems, and Telecommunication.<br/>
+👀 I’m interested in Backend Development, and Full stack Development.<br/>
-🔭 I’m currently working on software development using JavaScript and IOT stuff using NodeMCU, MQTT.<br/>
+🔭 I’m currently working on software development using Java, JavaScript.<br/>
 💞️ I’m curious about almost any new technological trends and looking forward to collaborating on any above-mentioned interested fields<br/>

 <!--